-Snacks and extra food items are available to all students.
-Each item is individually priced.
-No student may be denied access to snacks and extra food items.
-However, all snacks sold during the school day must meet Smart Snack guidelines.
+Snacks and extra menu items (a la carte items) are available.
+Students with outstanding cafeteria balances cannot purchase snacks or a la carte items.
+All snacks sold during the school day must meet Smart Snack guidelines.
 This includes fundraiser items and items sold in the school office, school store, or anywhere on the school campus during school hours.
 This applies to vending machines as well.